 Embryonic development requires vascular growth, as do many physiological and pathological processes in adults, including tissue regeneration, cardiovascular diseases, and tumor progression.
 Blood vessels grow through three distinct processes: vasculogenesis, angiogenesis, and arteriogenesis.
 These terms describe, respectively, de novo growth of new blood vessels, growth of new vessels from preexisting ones, and increases in the size of preexisting vessels.
 Much attention has been devoted to sprouting angiogenesis and genetic mechanisms underlying cardiovascular development.
 Nevertheless, little is known about the factors that govern vascular remodeling — the dynamic modification of existing vascular structure — particularly as a function of circulating blood flow and vascular wall components.
 Our interest is to build in vitro vascular models to control vascular structure.
 Our research carried in this theme aims 1) to examine the effects on vessel density and branching induced by changes in hydrodynamic flow and pressure in in vitro vessels containing only of endothelial cells or both endothelial and smooth muscle cells; 2) to determine the differences in vascular remodeling responses in linear vs. branching systems; and 3) to extend the previous aim by developing a mature vascularized bed in vitro with a capillary plexus connecting an arterial network (at high pressure) and venous network (at low pressure).

 Blood is the source of our life and safeguards our health.
 The main function of a blood vessel is to carry blood.
 The interaction between blood and the vessel wall controls the homeostasis in normal physiology, and when disturbed, it may initiate many diseases and progression.
 For example, in patients with sepsis syndrome, extensive microvessel leak and intravascular thrombosis may lead to sudden death; in patients with systemic inflammation such as thrombotic thrombocytopenia and sickle cell disease, extensive thrombosis develops in small vessels; in patients with moyamoya syndrome, there are often vessel blockages associated with extensive growth of small collateral vessels in the brain.
 These diseases produce high morbidity and mortality, and treatments remain inefficient.
-Most therapies developed from animal models fail to be effective in patients, and diseases progress differently with different initiation.
-Our lab have built collaboration with Dr. José López in Puget Sound Blood Center, and built artificial vessels with appropriate geometries and human-only components to understand the initiation and progression of these diseases.
-Area of interest includes: 1) to study the function of platelets in preserving or repairing the barrier function on a normal blood vessel, or in driving angiogenesis in the conditions of essential thrombocythemia, 2) to identify the initial events of thrombosis during acute and chronic inflammation, and 3) to investigate the mechanism of thrombotic microangiopathies.
+We collaborate with Dr. José López in Puget Sound Blood Center, and built artificial vessels with appropriate geometries and human-only components to understand the initiation and progression of thrombosis.
+We also collaborate with Drs.
+Joe Smith and Alexis Kaushansky in Center for Infectious Disease Research to understand the vascular dysfunction in cerebral malaria.

 Organ on a chip